cortemadera/cortemadera/README.md

 I'm an NLP engineer.
-I'm curious about text representation.
+I like text representation.
+I'm amazed by LLM.

 💼 **Projects**